VIBE: Relaxed, Family Friendly

 2995 N Peninsula Ave, New Smyrna Beach, FL 32169

-New Smyrna Beach has an amazing park called Smyrna Dunes Park that we love!
-It has over 2 miles of wide, elevated, handicapped accessible boardwalk capped with lumber that makes for an great walk on cooler Florida days.
+New Smyrna Beach has an amazing beach park called Smyrna Dunes Park that we love!
+It has over 2 miles of wide, elevated, handicapped accessible boardwalk capped with lumber that makes for a great walk on cooler Florida days.

-There is a section designated as a dog park.
-Our greyhound, Fancy Pants, loved it!
+Yes!
+This small city is eclectic and full of charm.
+One of the great things about Smyrna Dunes Park is the beach section designated as a dog park.
+Our rescued greyhound, Fancy Pants, loved it!
 This Florida beach park is the complete package and it's a great place for nature loving individuals.
 Beside the park preserve with white dunes, the main beach has miles of drive-on sand.
 It's easy to relax when visiting New Smyrna Beach, and it's near Orlando.
 Families will love a Florida vacation here with so much to do near the beach and downtown.